• Skip to primary navigation

 • Heavy cream; with a fat content between 35-40 percent

 • White wine; or other spirits like vodka or rum.
 Alcohol does not add any extra flavor, but it prevents the unnecessary absorption of fat into the pastry when frying.
-In this recipe, I used Slivovitz, famous Czech plum brandy.
+In this recipe, I used Slivovitz, a famous Czech plum brandy.

 • Granulated sugar